WJRT-TV: Subchannels

 In 2004 along with the other ABC owned stations, WJRT launched ABC News Now on its digital subchannel.
 In 2005, the ABC O&Os launched AccuWeather Channel on their third subchannel.

 ABC Owned Television Stations, including WJRT, launched the Live Well Network in high definition on the stations' sub-channels on April 27, 2009.

 On October 31, 2013, WJRT added the local version of WeatherNation to its third digital subchannel, replacing AccuWeather Channel.

 On October 17, 2014, Gray Television announced it was adding MeTV to WJRT on 12.2, replacing Live Well Network in December 2014.
 On August 30, 2019, two new channels were launched, carrying Start TV and Heroes and Icons.

 WJRT-TV began carrying the Circle network upon its launch on January 1, 2020, replacing WeatherNation.
 The Circle network was discontinued at the start of 2024 and was replaced by TheGrio.
+After that channel ended terrestrial broadcasts in 2025, it was replaced by Catchy Comedy.

 MeTV Toons was added to the lineup on channel 12.7 effective June 25, 2024.